anteniyus/click-the-fox/README.md

 For starting the project locally, after cloning the project, go to the project dicretory and run the following command:
 > npm install

-It takes some times, after it finishes, run the below command:
+It takes some times, after it finished, run the below command:
 >npm start

 The project automatically runs on **localhost:3000**, if the specified port is busy, it asks you to run it